jerry-vrabel-development/promet-examples/docs/style-guide.md

 Please refer to this guide whenever you are working on a Drupal 10 project to ensure a cohesive and visually pleasing user interface.

-For questions or updates to this guide, please contact [Insert Contact Information].
+For questions or updates to this guide, please contact [jerry.vrabel.development@gmail.com].